-The Raja Ampat Yacht can accommodate about 16 passengers.
+The Raja Ampat Aggressor accommodates about 16 passengers.
 It is one of the newest in the Aggressor fleet, and I think this might have been its second or third trip.

-When everyone was settled, Michal, the trip leader, gave us an overview of the boat and explained what we could expect for the next ten days together.
+When everyone settled in, Michal, the trip leader, gave us an overview of the boat and explained what we could expect for the next ten days together.
 By the way, Michal is from Poland.

 And another stroke of luck, since there were only 8 of us going on this trip, we all got our own cabins!
 Not that we would spend much time in them, but they were very well-appointed.